Health-RI/health-ri-metadata/README.md

 ### [Dataset Series](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset_Series)

-A collection of datasets that are published separately, but share some characteristics that group them.
+A collection of datasets that are published separately, but share some characteristics that group them. <br><br>
+`Usage note`: A Dataset Series is a collection of similar datasets that are somehow interrelated but published separately.
+An example is consecutive datasets split by year and/or datasets separated by location.
+Instead of being made available in a single dataset, the individual (e.g. yearly) datasets are linked together with the Dataset Series class.

 #### Mandatory Properties